js816/New_York_-_London_Weather_Predictions/Model/README_JS.md

 In preliminary versions of our models, graphs were created with a scatter plot for training and testing data and a line for the prediction model.
 Our final model does not create these.

+Next time we would use a random_state value to have more consistent model performance and less confusion.

 ## Prediction creation

 To create the predicted weather ranges for each city, we used the Mean Absolute Error (MAE) -/+ the predicted value.
 We then rounded the total rainfall and snowfall to the nearest tenth of an inch.
 For temperature and sunshine hours, we rounded down to the nearest integer for the low end of the prediction range and up to the nearest integer for the high end of the range.